 Centralized versus Decentralized: Some countries have a centralized system and others have a decentralized system.
 In a centralized system, there will be an individual at the national level that leads the entire system for the country, with local offices that answer to the national level.
 For example, New Zealand has a Chief Coroner who is responsible for oversight of the work of all sub-national level coroners to ensure orderly, efficient and standardized practice throughout the country.
-In a medical examiner system, it is the role of a Chief Medical Examiner at the national level to oversee the work of subnational level medical examiners to ensure orderly, efficient and standardized practice throughout the country.
-In a police-led system, the chief of police or the head of a medicolegal death investigation division within the national police department supervises medicolegal death investigations conducted by local police departments throughout the country.
+18 In a medical examiner system, it is the role of a Chief Medical Examiner at the national level to oversee the work of subnational level medical examiners to ensure orderly, efficient and standardized practice throughout the country.
+In a law enforcement-led system, the chief of police, chief prosecutor, or the head of a medicolegal death investigation division within the national police department or prosecutor's office, supervises medicolegal death investigations conducted by local police departments throughout the country.

 In a decentralized system, jurisdictions at the subnational level maintain their own MLDI systems, and the type of system may vary across jurisdictions.
 For example, in Canada, the provinces of Alberta, Manitoba, Nova Scotia and Newfoundland, and Labrador have a Medical Examiner system.
 All other provinces have a coroner system.
 Even in a decentralized system, there should be an agency at the national level to create minimum standards or to work cooperatively with decentralized offices to ensure generally uniform practices and procedures.
 While many decentralized systems lack this guidance from a central authority, there have been calls in recent years for more uniformity of practice in decentralized systems.
 For example, in 2016, the Canadian Medical Association Journal called for a national authority for coroners and medical examiners, which would ensure different jurisdictions use the same standards and classify deaths in the same way.
 In the US in 2016, the National Commission on Forensic Science recommended drafting of model law to assist State governments to improve the quality of their medicolegal death investigation statutory framework and their ability to conduct adequate medicolegal death investigations.
+In the Indiana India

 As shown from the above discussion, there is no "best practice" regarding the structure of MLDI systems.
 Regardless of the type of system a country maintains, the focus should be on producing high quality, independent, accurate, timely and complete information, including cause and manner of death, for medicolegal death investigations.
-To this end, regardless of the type of system, it is essential that a physician leads the medical
+To this end, regardless of the type of system, it is essential that a physician leads the medical evaluation in an MLDI case and be responsible for determining cause and manner of death.